 - Deptford: Arches 13-15, Deptford Market Yard, SE8 4BX

 What you need to know: Don’t forget to mention when you book that you are bringing your dog, so the staff know that pup treats are required!
-Opening times for each Little Nan’s differ so check the website below for more details.
+Check the website below for the latest opening times.

 More info on how to book dog-friendly Afternoon Tea at Little Nan’s here.